Madith81/mytestrepo/README.md

 ## Contribute to DocsPen

 Thank you for considering contributing to the DocsPen.
 To encourage active collaboration, DocsPen strongly encourages pull requests, not just bug reports.
 [DocsPen's Slack channel](https://docspen-slack.herokuapp.com) is created for developers to discuss DocsPen development concerns.
-If you have an idea (and not the code for it) you may contact us either with the we@docspen.com email address or submit it to [issues](https://gitlab.com/DocsPen/Platform/issues/new) in GitLab.
+If you have an idea (and not the code for it) you may contact us either with the we@docspen.com email address or submit it to [issues](https://github.com/DocsPen/DocsPen/issues/new) in GitHub.

 Check out [CONTRIBUTING Guide](CONTRIBUTING.md) for more information on how to help with _DocsPen_.

 ## Code of Conduct

 Help us keep `DocsPen` open and inclusive.
-Please read and follow our [Code of Conduct](https://gitlab.com/DocsPen/Platform/blob/master/CODE_OF_CONDUCT.md).
+Please read and follow our [Code of Conduct](https://github.com/DocsPen/DocsPen/blob/master/CODE_OF_CONDUCT.md).

 ## Translations